The Elizabeth Foundation's local offer

 3. Who does your service provide for?

 The Elizabeth Foundation provides services to children from birth to 5 years and their families.
-The only criterion for enrolling is that the child has a significant hearing loss that impacts on communication development.
+The only criterion for enrolling is that the child has a significant degree of deafness that impacts on communication development.

 4. How can I start using the service?